sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 ---
 # Model Training

 With the target and features ready, the next step was building and comparing the models, handling class imbalance, tuning parameters and checking how stable the results were.
+The chosen models to try were XGBoost and LightGBM.
+Linear models were not tested due to multicolinearity of features (e.g. orders total and orders items, though this features provide new valuable information).

 ## Why two models instead of one classifier